-The capped call transactions may affect the value of the Notes and our common stock.
+The capped call transactions may affect the value of the 2026 Notes and our common stock.

-In connection with the pricing of the Notes, we entered into privately negotiated capped call transactions with certain counterparties.
-The capped call transactions cover, subject to customary adjustments, the number of shares of our common stock initially underlying the Notes.
-The capped call transactions are expected to offset the potential dilution to our common stock upon any conversion of the Notes.
-In connection with establishing their initial hedges of the capped call transactions, the counterparties or their respective affiliates entered into various derivative transactions with respect to our common stock concurrently with or shortly after the pricing of the Notes, including with certain investors in the Notes.
+In connection with the pricing of the 2026 Notes, we entered into privately negotiated capped call transactions with certain counterparties.
+The capped call transactions cover, subject to customary adjustments, the number of shares of our common stock initially underlying the 2026 Notes.
+The capped call transactions are expected to offset the potential dilution to our common stock upon any conversion of the 2026 Notes.
+In connection with establishing their initial hedges of the capped call transactions, the counterparties or their respective affiliates entered into various derivative transactions with respect to our common stock concurrently with or shortly after the pricing of the 2026 Notes, including with certain investors in the 2026 Notes.

-The counterparties or their respective affiliates may modify their hedge positions by entering into or unwinding various derivatives with respect to our common stock and/or purchasing or selling our common stock or other securities of ours in secondary market transactions prior to the maturity of the Notes (and are likely to do so on each exercise date of the capped call transactions, which are scheduled to occur during the observation period relating to any conversion of the Notes on or after March 15, 2024, in the case of the 2024 Notes and on or after October 15, 2025, in the case of the 2026 Notes), or following any termination of any portion of the capped call transactions in connection with any repurchase, redemption or early conversions of the Notes or otherwise.
+The counterparties or their respective affiliates may modify their hedge positions by entering into or unwinding various derivatives with respect to our common stock and/or purchasing or selling our common stock or other securities of ours in secondary market transactions prior to the maturity of the 2026 Notes (and are likely to do so on each exercise date of the capped call transactions, which are scheduled to occur during the observation period relating to any conversion of the 2026 Notes on or after October 15, 2025), or following any termination of any portion of the capped call transactions in connection with any repurchase, redemption or early conversions of the 2026 Notes or otherwise.
 This activity could also cause or avoid an increase or a decrease in the market price of our common stock.
 We do not make any representation or prediction as to the direction or magnitude of any potential effect that the transactions described above may have on the price of shares of our common stock.